j-ochs/AngularPortfolio/README.md

 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Github Pages Publishing
+## Github Pages publishing

 To publish the site, first commit all changes to the master (or other) branch.
 Then run `ng build --env=prod --base-href "https://j-ochs.github.io/ng-portfolio/"` to generate dist folder with proper base link.

 Finally, run `ngh` to publish to Github Pages at the above link (*this command will auto-commit to the __gh-pages__ branch*).
-To include a commit message, instead run `ngh --message="your message message`
+To include a commit message, instead run `ngh --message="your commit message`

+#### Git Workflow
+- Add and commit changes on master (or other) *and* push changes
+- Checkout `gh-pages` branch, and fetch changes from other woring branch
+- Build and publish to Github Pages
+..* This will allow for an up to date working branch, and a publishing branch which only contains the compiled and built files

 ## Build